JanDeDobbeleer/oh-my-posh/docs/docs/segment_nightscout.md

 - http_timeout: `number` - How long do you want to wait before you want to see your prompt more than your sugar?
 I figure a half second is a good default - defaults to 500ms
-- template: a go text/template.
+- template: `string` - a go [text/template][go-text-template] template extended
+  with [sprig][sprig] utilizing the properties below.
   See the example above where I added a syringe.
   You can change the icon, put the trend elsewhere, add text, however you like!
+  Make sure your NerdFont has the glyph you want or search for one at nerdfonts.com

+- NOTE: You can change the icons for trend, put the trend elsewhere, add text, however you like!
   Make sure your NerdFont has the glyph you want or search for one at nerdfonts.com
 - DoubleUpIcon - defaults to ↑↑